soasis/cuneicode/documentation/source/api/registry conversions.rst

 Registry-Based Conversions
 ==========================

 There are two categories of conversion, as discussed in the :doc:`design </design>`.
 Single conversion, and bulk conversion.
-The single conversions only do one unit of :doc:`indivisible work </design/indivisible work>`.
-The bulk functions repeatedly perform :doc:`one unit of indivisible work </design/indivisible work>`.
+The single conversions only do one unit of :doc:`indivisible work </design/indivisible>`.
+The bulk functions repeatedly perform :doc:`one unit of indivisible work </design/indivisible>`.

 ``cnc_conversion`` Conversion Functions
 ---------------------------------------

 .. doxygenfunction:: cnc_conv

-.. doxygenfunction:: cnc_conv_size
+.. doxygenfunction:: cnc_conv_count

 .. doxygenfunction:: cnc_conv_is_valid

+.. doxygenfunction:: cnc_conv_unbounded

+.. doxygenfunction:: cnc_conv_one

-.. doxygenfunction:: cnc_conv_single
+.. doxygenfunction:: cnc_conv_one_count

-.. doxygenfunction:: cnc_conv_single_size
+.. doxygenfunction:: cnc_conv_one_is_valid

-.. doxygenfunction:: cnc_conv_single_is_valid
+.. doxygenfunction:: cnc_conv_one_unbounded